storesafe/cordova-sqlcipher-adapter/README.md

 - This version will not work within a web worker (not properly supported by the Cordova framework).
 Use within a web worker is supported for Android and iOS (*without SQLCipher*) in: [litehelpers / cordova-sqlite-workers-evfree](https://github.com/litehelpers/cordova-sqlite-workers-evfree) (available with a different licensing scheme)
 - In-memory database `db=window.sqlitePlugin.openDatabase({name: ':memory:', ...})` is currently not supported.
 - The Android version cannot work with more than 100 open db files (due to the threading model used).
-- REGEXP is only supported on iOS *only*, not implemented for Android or Windows.
 - UNICODE `\u2028` (line separator) and `\u2029` (paragraph separator) characters are currently not supported and known to be broken in iOS version due to [Cordova bug CB-9435](https://issues.apache.org/jira/browse/CB-9435).
 There *may* be a similar issue with certain other UNICODE characters in the iOS version (needs further investigation).
 This is fixed in: [litehelpers / Cordova-sqlite-enterprise-free](https://github.com/litehelpers/Cordova-sqlite-enterprise-free) (available with a different licensing scheme - *without SQLCipher*)
 - Blob type is currently not supported and known to be broken on multiple platforms.
 - UNICODE `\u0000` (same as `\0`) character not working in Windows version
-- Case-insensitive matching and other string manipulations on Unicode characters, which is provided by SQLCipher for Android by ICU integration from the Android sqlite database source (and working with recent versions of Android), is not supported for iOS or Windows.
 - iOS version uses a thread pool but with only one thread working at a time due to "synchronized" database access
 - Large query result can be slow, also due to JSON implementation
 - ATTACH to another database file is not supported by this version.
 Attach/detach is supported (along with the memory and iOS UNICODE `\u2028` line separator / `\u2029` paragraph separator fixes) in: [litehelpers / Cordova-sqlite-evfree-ext](https://github.com/litehelpers/Cordova-sqlite-evfree-ext) (available with a different licensing scheme - *without SQLCipher*)